David Thomson (film critic): Biography

-In 1985, Thomson published Suspects, a metafictional novel that imagines the secret histories of film noir characters like Sunset Boulevard's Norma Desmond and Chinatown's Noah Cross.
+Thomson penned Suspects (1985), a metafictional work imagining the secret histories of film noir characters like Sunset Boulevard's Norma Desmond and Chinatown's Noah Cross.
 Charles Champlin called Suspects "the wildest and most imaginative use of the movies as material I have ever read."
 Graham Fuller named it one of his favorite books on film, saying "Thomson was a historian writing like a novelist and so it was logical that he would eventually weave fiction with history in the serpentine Suspects, from which one can learn more about the iconography of film noir than from many worthy textbooks."
-In 1990, he followed it with Silver Light, which mixes real and fictional people from the history of the Western; Publishers Weekly notes that the “cast includes Willa Cather, Montgomery Clift, Charles Ives, Judge Roy Bean and numerous characters smuggled in from such movies as The Man Who Shot Liberty Valance and McCabe & Mrs. Miller.
+In 1990, he followed it with Silver Light, which mixes real and fictional people from the history of the Western; Publishers Weekly notes that the "cast includes Willa Cather, Montgomery Clift, Charles Ives, Judge Roy Bean and numerous characters smuggled in from such movies as The Man Who Shot Liberty Valance and McCabe & Mrs. Miller.
 Thomson has written screenplays, including Fierce Heat, which was to be produced by Martin Scorsese and directed by Stephen Frears.
 He recalls "I wrote a script for Scorsese, which was a very enjoyable experience.
 It didn’t get made, although I think it helped lead him to Casino.
 It was about Las Vegas, which my wife and I love and is a totally insane, very American place."
 With Ian Christie, Thomson edited Scorsese on Scorsese (1989), a book of conversations with Scorsese.
 He went on to edit Levinson on Levinson (1992), a book of conversations with Barry Levinson.
 In 1997, he wrote about The Big Sleep for the British Film Institute Classics series.
+Publishers Weekly calls his 2026 book A Sudden Flicker of Light "a feast for cinephiles."
+He completed his genre trilogy with Connecticut (2023), which looks at charcters from screwball comedy.

 Thomson has written several biographies, notably Rosebud: The Story of Orson Welles (1996).
 Thomson has written books that combine biography and fiction, such as Warren Beatty and Desert Eyes (1987), which combines a biography of Warren Beatty with speculative fiction.
 Publishers Weekly wrote that "Thomson's analysis of Beatty's work is perceptive" but criticized the "silly futuristic story of a California peopled with earthquake survivors."
 Champlin called the book "stunning and unprecedented."
 He has also written a controversial book about Nicole Kidman, which Peter Conrad wrote "slithers from critical observation to subjunctive daydreaming", including ventures into "territory best left to pornography."
 Lawrence Levi called it a "weird and unseemly mash note."